0oSaraho0/pp5-ecommerce/README.md

 Testing was performed on on all navigation links throughout the site.
 I achieved this by clicking on each link to ensure it went to the correct place.

 Laneys Loft Logo => index.html

 All Products
 - By Price => Arranges products by price
 - By Category => Arranges products by A-Z Category
 - All Products => Shows all products

+Womens

-Womens, Skits, Jeans, Dresses, Tshirts and All clothing
+Skits, Jeans, Dresses, Tshirts and All clothing
-- All these filter womens cloths by the desired clothing type Mens clothes all filter by the correct clothing types Kids clothes and toys all filter by the correct types
+- All these filter womens cloths by the desired clothing type

+Mens

+clothes all filter by the correct clothing types

+Kids clothes and toys all filter by the correct types

 My Account

 My Profile => Profile page

 Log out (if logged in) => to log out page

 (if not logged in) Sign in => to sign in page

 (if not logged in) Register => to Registration page

 ### Products page
 Picture => Product detail page

-Sort Box - All items in the sort box were tested and sort items accordingly
+Sort Box => All items in the sort box were tested and sort items accordingly

 ### Product Details page
 Keep Shopping => goes back to the products page

 Add to bag => correctly adds the item to the users bag this shows a success toast with the bag contents and the bag total cost shows up in under shopping bag icon.

 The user can either click the cross on the toast to get rit of it or they can go to the checkout by clicking the go to secure checkout button.
 This works correctly

 I tested adding the same item twice to the shoppig bag and an error message correctly appears advising the user they cant do that.